kimchi-project/kimchi/docs/API.md

         * index: The device index
         * size: The device size in GB
         * volume: A volume name that contains the initial disk contents
+    * graphcis: A dict of graphics paramenters of this template
+        * type: The type of graphics.
+It can be VNC or spice or None.
+            * vnc: Graphical display using the Virtual Network Computing protocol
+            * spice: Graphical display using the Simple Protocol for Independent Computing Environments
+            * null: Graphics is disabled or type not supported
+        * listen: The network which the vnc/spice server listens on.

 * **DELETE**: Remove the Template
 * **POST**: *See Template Actions*
 * **PUT**: update the parameters of existed template